mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

     unusual and the x-boat network has been ordered not to carry information out of the subsector.
-2. A corporation approaches the Travellers, offering them a bribe if they will report favourably on the corporation’s increasingly disastrous effort to terraform a border world.
+2. A corporation approaches the Travellers, offering them a bribe if they will report favorably on the corporation’s increasingly disastrous effort to terraform a border world.
 The corporation is trying to attract settlers to the planet.
 3. JTAS sends the Travellers a packet of tickets for bizarre tourist